richardsondx/saas-subscription-helper/README.md

 - **Supabase Integration:** Keep your database in sync with Stripe for subscription status and plans.
 - **Minimal Setup:** Focus only on what's essential—5-minute setup!

-### How It Works
+### How It Works ( A 5 minute setup)

+1. Install the package 📦
+2. Add environment variables for Stripe and Supabase 🔑
+3. Set Up Webhook Endpoint 🔄
+4. Create Payment Links in Stripe, add the links to your app 💳 DONE ✅ ☕️

+The experience is seamless for you and your users:
 - User Pays via Payment Link: You can easily create payment links in Stripe, where the user's email is captured.
-- Stripe Webhook Triggers: Stripe sends updates (e.g., subscription.updated) to your webhook endpoint.
+- Stripe Webhook Triggers: Stripe sends updates (e.g., subscription.updated) to your webhook endpoint which the package handles for you.
 - Helper Syncs Supabase: The package updates your Supabase table with the user's subscription details, keeping your app in sync.
-- Users Manage Subscriptions: Handle upgrades or cancellations with simple functions.
+- Subscriptions Management: Adding upgrade, dowgrade and cancellation logic is as easy as adding a link to your app.

 ▶️ View test project where we used the package here: https://github.com/richardsondx/subscription-helper-demo